 OpenHCL is positioned as an environment with paravirtualization components (paravisor) running on top of the OpenVMM hypervisor.
 The key feature of virtualization systems based on OpenVMM and OpenHCL is that paravirtualization components are executed not on the host system side, but in the same virtual machine with the guest system.
 Isolation of the paravirtualization layer from the guest operating system is provided by the second-level hypervisor OpenVMM.
 OpenHCL in this application can be considered as virtual firmware running at a higher privilege level than the operating system launched in the guest environment.

-The separation of the guest system and OpenHCL components is carried out using the concept of virtual trust levels (VTL, Virtual Trust Level), for the implementation of which both software mechanisms and hardware technologies can be used, such as Intel TDX (Trust Domain Extensions), AMD SEV-SNP (Secure Encrypted Virtualization-Secure Nested Paging) and ARM CCA (Confidential Compute Architecture).
-To execute OpenHCL components, a stripped-down Linux kernel assembly is used, including only the minimum necessary components required for OpenVMM to operate.
+The separation of the guest system and OpenHCL components is achieved using the concept of virtual trust levels (VTLs), which can be implemented using both software mechanisms and hardware technologies such as Intel TDX (Trust Domain Extensions), AMD SEV-SNP (Secure Encrypted Virtualization-Secure Nested Paging), and ARM CCA (Confidential Compute Architecture).
+A stripped-down kernel build is used to execute OpenHCL components.
+Linux, which includes only the minimum required components for OpenVMM to run.

 OpenHCL can run on x86-64 and ARM64 platforms, and supports Intel TDX, AMD SEV-SNP, and ARM CCA extensions for additional isolation.
 OpenHCL includes a set of services, drivers, and emulators used to provide access to hardware, provide virtual devices on the guest system side, and emulate hardware devices (for example, a chip for storing cryptographic keys, vTPM, can be emulated).